TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/02-saying-goodbye-to-carbs/index.md

   </figcaption>
 </figure>

-And as many have found out, reduction of calories is quite over-simplistic solution to weight loss in long-term.
+And as many have found out, reducing calories is quite over-simplistic solution to weight loss in long-term.
 An easier way for me and many others, has been using a restricted diet which specifically eliminates any ambiguity from eating food that's not nutrious or filling.

 A huge hit and source of controversy has been the so-called **ketogenic diet**.
 Ketogenic diet [(Wikipedia)](https://en.wikipedia.org/wiki/Ketogenic_diet) works on the metabolic state called _ketosis_ in which your body switches its primary energy source from glucose (sugar) to ketones (fat).